 Federal law prohibits the deliberate possession of marijuana with intent to distribute or transfer to other persons.
 The punishment an offender could face at the federal level depends on the quantity of marijuana found with them.
 According to Title 21, Section 841 of the United States Code, possession of up to 1,000 kilograms of marijuana is punishable by up to 10 years imprisonment, a $10,000,000 fine, or both.
 If bodily injury or death occurs from the use of marijuana obtained from an offender charged with possession with intent to distribute, the person may face a more severe penalty.

-Yes.
-Although Section 893.13 of the Florida Statutes prohibits the sale of cannabis in the state, the state’s Compassionate Medical Cannabis Act of 2014, codified in Section 381.986 of the Florida Statutes, permits the use of marijuana products for medical purposes.
+Medical marijuana treatment centers are allowed to sell low-THC cannabis products to registered medical marijuana patients in Florida.
 Selling marijuana means delivering or transferring marijuana products to another person for money.
-Medical marijuana treatment centers are allowed to sell cannabis products to registered medical marijuana patients in Florida.
 Only persons diagnosed with specific medical conditions can obtain Medical Marijuana Use Registry identification cards (MMUR ID cards) from the Florida Department of Health, which qualifies them for medical marijuana.
 Per Section 318.986 of the Florida Statutes, medical marijuana treatment centers cannot sell over 2.5 ounces of smokable forms of cannabis to patients within a 35-day timeline unless approved by the Florida Department of Health.

 As provided in Section 381 of the Florida Statutes, medical marijuana treatment centers are allowed to cultivate cannabis plants, process them, and dispense marijuana products to patients.
 Florida law does not permit treatment centers to purchase marijuana supplies from other businesses or individuals.
-Selling marijuana to dispensaries is a potentially profitable business, hence why many people engage in it.
-However, Florida law does not allow residents to cultivate marijuana plants at home or supply them to dispensaries.
+In addition, Florida law does not allow residents to cultivate marijuana plants at home or supply them to dispensaries.

 Marijuana distribution licenses usually allow businesses or individuals to store cannabis products and transport them to retail establishments and other registered marijuana businesses.
 In Florida, the only category of marijuana businesses allowed to operate is medical marijuana treatment centers.
 The state does not issue marijuana distribution licenses to business entities or individuals.